 How to Grip For a Fade

-Some coaches teach one thing while others teach another method.
-Try both and see what works best for your or even combine them.
+Some coaches teach one way, while others teach another method.
+Like so many other parts of this sport, there is no one way to do it.
+I suggest trying out both strategies and see what works best for you or even combine them too.

-Hitting a fade starts with the setup.
-Once you’re in a good starting position use these tips to turn a weak fade or slice into a power fade.
+Hitting a fade also starts with having a proper setup.
+Once you’re in a good starting position, use these tips to turn a weak fade or slice into a power fade.

-Next, adjust your ball position slightly forward in your stance.
-The amount depends on which club you are hitting.
-I want to repeat, this is a very minimal amount!
+Next, adjust your ball position slightly forward in your stance (I want to note, this shift is a very minimal amount).
+The amount depends on which club you are hitting but this will also help with.

-Now that you are setup to hit the fade it’s time to do a few last minute checkups to make sure you can produce the shot on a consistent basis.
+Now that you have the right mechanics, it’s time to do a few last minute checkups to make sure you can produce the shot on a consistent basis.

 1. Check Your Equipment

-This is simple but I had to include it or you could be doing everything right to hit a fade and fail over and over again.
-If your equipment isn’t helping you it’s hurting you!
+The first step is to check your current equipment, which is simple, but I had to include it as so many players skip this step.
+Otherwise, you could be doing everything right to hit a fade and fail over and over again.

-2. Use The Ball Flight Laws & Visualize the Shot
+2. Use The Ball Flight Laws (Swing Path)

-Remember, if you want to hit a fade your clubface must be slightly open at impact.
-As I discussed in the new ball flight laws, the clubface is much more important than your path to shape the ball left or right.
+Remember, if you want to hit a fade with any club in the bag, your clubface must be slightly open at impact.
+As I discussed in the new ball flight laws, the clubface is much more important than your path to shape the ball either direction.